 SweepScore is a bespoke designed and built football sweepstake web application.
 The app was built around the realtime data provided by Sportmonks, with an added feature enabling users to connect their Strava account for extra health and wellbeing points.

-During this time Chris learnt a lot about how the app was being accepted, used, collecting user feedback, and obviously fixed an array of bugs.
-With all this data and insight, Chris had a dream to make the idea into something special.
+During this time, I learnt a lot about how the app was being accepted, used, collecting user feedback, and obviously fixed an array of bugs.
+With all this data and insight, I had a dream to make the idea into something special.

-Since the early Beta and analysing the data, the idea has since been rebuilt and renamed into something unique with bigger intentions.
-Chris has a dream to make the project available for others to use, or possibly even open-source before the close of 2023.
+Since the early Beta and analysing the data, the idea has since been rebuilt and grown into something unique, with bigger intentions.
+I've had a dream to make the project available for others to use, or possibly even open-source before the close of 2023.
 Let's see what happens. 😉

 The SKOOLping mission was to bring modern technology and high quality design to the educational comms space.
 Enabling a rich and seamless communication function for the teacher-to-parent community.

-Chris has a working background in the education sector, therefore had seen first hand how edu. is left behind with design and technology.
+I had a working background in the education sector, therefore had seen first hand how the education sector was always left behind with design and technology.

 This was really exciting for education providers!